Location: Austria and Germany

 Eligibility Requirements: Anderson students are eligible to enroll in an international study course (AU Abroad) with their advisor's approval.
 This includes freshman, sophomores, juniors, and seniors.
 However, scholarship eligibility depends upon class rank, GPA and financial need.

-Registration: Students can register for an international studies course by registering for the class with their semester courses during the regular semester registration cycle.
-Students should speak with their academic advisor regarding how the IS 398 (AU Abroad) course will be used before registering for the class.
+Registration: Students can register for an international studies course by contacting the Center for Global Engagement.
+They must apply through our online software program called VIA.
+Once students are approved for the course they will be informed and registered by the Center for Global Engagement for the course.
+Students cannot register for AU Abroad classes with their regular registration.
+Students should speak with their academic advisor regarding how the IS 398 (AU Abroad) course will be used for their academic plan before applying online for the class.
 AU Abroad is an international studies course, and is designed as a core course.
+(Students can only apply for one AU Abroad course during the semester.)

 Payment: Payment can be made in person at Anderson Central (G. Ross Anderson Jr. Student Center) or online through self-service.
 You can pre-pay for any AU Abroad program by depositing funds within the semester account in which the class will take place.
 Please advise Anderson Central that the pre-payment is for AU Abroad, as well as the semester and which country you will be traveling.
 Pre-payment does not propose course registration availability. *Additional payment details, including deposit amounts and due dates are forthcoming.

-Payment can be made to Anderson Central or online.
-Please indicate that payment is for the Spring 2020 IS Austria course.
-All payments are non refundable.
+All payments are nonrefundable.
+Payments can be made in person to Anderson Central or online.
+Please indicate that the payment is for the spring 2021 semester and for the IS 398 Austria course fee/travel fee.